Barracudas are found world-wide in all warm and tropical waters, and are usually spotted in shallow water close to coral reefs and seagrass beds.

 The characteristic pike-like head is long, thin, and pointed, with a large under-bite in many species.
 Large, sharp, fang-like teeth protrude noticeably from the jaw, creating a menacing and threatening appearance.

-Some species, such as the great barracuda (Sphyraena barracuda) are usually seen alone in shallow parts of the reefs around Koh Lanta, however other species can be seen both in small groups, and in large schools of many hundreds of individuals.
+Some species, such as the great barracuda (Sphyraena barracuda) are usually seen alone in shallow parts of the reef around Koh Lanta, however other species can be seen both in small groups, and in very large schools of several thousand individuals.

 Barracudas are ambush predators, mostly lying in wait to prey on smaller fish.
-Although incidents are rare, the great barracuda (Sphyraena barracuda) has been known to attack swimmers by mistake.
+Although incidents are rare, the great barracuda has been known to attack swimmers by mistake.

 Remove shiny jewellery and diamond rings when diving or snorkeling, as these objects are known to attract a great barracuda's attention and may appear attractive to them.